5 Best Practices for Employee Offboarding Process – Employee Exit Management

 1. Make Employee Offboarding Memorable

-The most crucial aspect of a good employee offboarding program is to treat employees warmly, regardless of the reason behind their departure.
+The most crucial aspect of a good employee offboarding process is to treat employees warmly, regardless of the reason behind their departure.
 Celebrate their achievements and make them feel appreciated for their efforts.
 Who knows?
 All this love can make your employees return to the organization like a boomerang.

 Additionally, a memorable farewell will make employees speak positively about their experience and this will, in turn, increase your brand value as an employer.
 Keeping in touch with departing employees and forming an alumni network will help during talent acquisition and brand reputation management.